Manaro Voui

 Manaro Voui, or Manaro Vui, is a shield volcano whose emergent portion is known as the island of Ambae in Vanuatu.
 The summit is 1496 m above sea level and about 3900 m above the sea floor.
-According to indigenous custom Chief Virenaliu Paul Vuhu, the summit's valley and lakes are considered `the "sacred place and paradise" where they believe after death, their spirits go to live happily ever after'.
-Vanuatu Meteorology and Geohazards Department maintains a live webcam and seismological chart.
+According to indigenous custom Chief Virenaliu Paul Vuhu, the summit's valley and lakes are considered the "sacred place and paradise" where they believe after death, their spirits go to live happily ever after'.
+The Vanuatu Meteorology and Geohazards Department maintains a live webcam and seismological chart.

 Name

 Volcanologists use the term 'volcano' to refer to either a "vent in the surface of the Earth through which magma and associated gases and ash erupt", or "the form or structure (usually conical) that is produced by the ejected material."

-Aoba is the name of the volcano used on Volcano World in their world database in their list of Vanuatu's 9 volcanoes.
+Aoba is the name of the volcano used by Volcano World in their world database in their list of Vanuatu's 9 volcanoes.
 Manaro is the name they use to refer to the summit crater, which contains multiple vents and lakes.